hlisdero/cargo-check-deadlock/README.md

 The toolchain file `rust-toolchain` in the root folder overrides the currently active toolchain for this project.
 See the `rustup` documentation for more information: <https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file>

-The `settings.json` configures VS Code to instruct the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension to autodiscover the right toolchain.
+The `settings.json` configures VS Code to instruct the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension to auto-discover the right toolchain.
 This proves extremely useful to get feedback on the types, compiler errors, etc. that result from working with the private crates of `rustc`.

 As time goes on and the compiler internals change, the code will inevitably need changes to work again.